Coal has been used for nearly as long as mankind has thrived.

 industry and curb its growth prospects.
 The lackluster demand for

 steel, which is widely used in different industries, could be an

 ), a major producer in the global steel industry, has as yet idled

 5 of its 25 blast furnaces in Europe due to tepid demand.
 Likewise,

 demand for coal is expected to decline in Europe as the steel

-industry, consuming a large volume of high-quality coal, continues
+industry consuming a large volume of high quality coal continues to

 The EIA estimates, even if no new reserve is added, the present

 U.S. coal reserve will exhaust in 168 years, taking into